-- Continue engagement and dialogue on ratification of the Rome Statute of the ICC and its amendments and ensure global accountability for the crime of genocide, crimes against humanity, war crimes, and the crime of aggression; - 2.
+- 1. Continue engagement and dialogue on ratification of the Rome Statute of the ICC and its amendments and ensure global accountability for the crime of genocide, crimes against humanity, war crimes, and the crime of aggression; - 2.
 Ensure the adoption by the State Parties of domestic legislation that fully aligns with the Rome Statute, by incorporating the definitions of the four core crimes, general principles, and the rights of survivors and communities of victims, and by guaranteeing full cooperation of States Parties with the ICC; - 3.
-Promote stronger international cooperation by calling the State Parties to comply with their international legal obligations under the Rome Statute and encouraging them to conclude bilateral cooperation agreements with the ICC, including on enforcement of sentences, protection and relocation of witnesses, and interim and final release and calling on our governments to sign and ratify the Ljubljana-The Hague Convention; - 4.
-Urge State Parties to provide sufficient political and financial support to the ICC, to ensure its independence, effectiveness, and efficiency and condemn any threats or political interference that could undermine the very functioning of the Court; - 5.
-Urge our respective governments to advance national policies and provide the Trust Fund for Victims of the ICC with sufficient voluntary contributions to design and implement activities for the benefit of victims, ensuring redress to the harm they have suffered;
+Promote stronger international cooperation by calling the State Parties to comply with their international legal obligations under the Rome Statute, and encouraging them to conclude bilateral cooperation agreements with the ICC, including on enforcement of sentences, protection, and relocation and witnesses, and interim and final release; - 4.
+Urge State Parties to provide sufficient political and financial support to the ICC, to ensure its independence, effectiveness, and efficiency, and condemn any threats or political interference that could undermine the very functioning of the Court; - 5.
+Cognizant of the ongoing discussions and differences in legal and political views amongst the States on the role of ICC on the issue, Strengthen national legal frameworks to address gender-based crimes, ensuring access to justice for survivors and communities of victims, by:

-- 6. Cognizant of the ongoing discussions and differences in legal and political views amongst the States on the role of ICC on the issue, strengthen national legal frameworks to address gender-based crimes, ensuring access to justice for survivors and communities of victims, by: - a.
-Addressing the root causes of sexual violence and acknowledging that gender-based crimes can occur in any context, including during times of peace; - Adopting or amending legislation to combat gender violence, including by ensuring access to justice to survivors and communities of justice and providing the necessary framework to guarantee that these crimes are prosecuted with the same level of seriousness as other crimes; - c.
-Providing recognition and support for survivors and communities of victims, especially those affected by gender apartheid and other systemic gender-based violence; - 7.
-Urge legislators to take tangible actions through their respective legislative and oversight roles in order to protect the environment for our future generations by including large-scale environment destructions in their criminal codes; - 8.
-Defend the independence and impartiality of the ICC and denounce the sanctions levied against the Court, so that its organs can continue its essential work unhindered by political pressure or threats; - 9.
-Acknowledge the critical role of human rights defenders and civil society organizations in upholding accountability and ensure their protection from any threats or attacks, including by strengthening the civic space and guaranteeing their participation in relevant accountability and justice processes; and - 10.
-Promote public awareness of the ICC and international rule of law, by fostering public debates to raise awareness on the importance of the Rome Statute system, including by engaging, respecting, and addressing perspectives on its jurisdiction, applicability, as well as perception of politicization and building support for the principles of international justice and accountability for the most serious crimes.
+- a.
+Addressing the root causes of sexual violence, and acknowledging that gender-based crimes can occur in any context, including during times of peace; - b.
+Adopting or amending legislation, to combat gender violence, including by ensuring access to justice to survivors and communities of justice, and providing the necessary framework to guarantee that these crimes are prosecuted with the same level of seriousness as other crimes; - c.
+Providing recognition and support for survivors and communities of victims, especially those affected by gender apartheid and other systemic gender-based violence; - 6.
+Urge legislators to take tangible actions through their respective legislative and oversight roles in order to protect the environment for our future generations by including large-scale environment destructions in their criminal codes; - 7.
+Defend the independence and impartiality of the ICC and denounce the sanctions levied against the Court, so that its organs can continue its essential work unhindered by political pressure or threats; - 8.
+Acknowledge the critical role of human rights defenders and civil society organizations in upholding accountability, and ensure their protection from any threats or attacks, including by strengthening the civic space and guaranteeing their participation in relevant accountability and justice processes; and - 9.
+Promote public awareness of the ICC and international rule of law, by fostering public debates to raise awareness on the importance of the Rome Statute system, including by engaging, respecting and addressing perspectives on its jurisdiction, applicability, as well as perception of politicization, and building support for the principles of international justice and accountability for the most serious crimes.